c4s4/neon/doc/reference.md

 Note:

-- The release version is stored in property _changelog_version.
-- The release date is stored in property _changelog_date.
-- The release summary is stored in property _changelog_summary.
+- The changelog information are stored in _changelog property that is a list of releases objects with fields Version, Date and Summary.

 Examples:

-    # get changelog information in file 'test.yml':
+    # load changelog information in file 'test.yml':
     - changelog: "test.yml"

 chdir